 In connection with the 2026 Notes offering (Note 7), we entered into the 2026 Capped Calls with three separate option counterparties.
-The 2026 Capped Calls are for an aggregate of 28,675,900 shares of our common stock, which corresponds to the shares into which the 2026 Notes are initially convertible.
+The 2026 Capped Calls were initially for an aggregate of 28,675,900 shares of our common stock, which corresponded to the shares into which the 2026 Notes were initially convertible.
 The capped call shares are subject to certain anti-dilution adjustments.
 Each capped call option has an initial strike price of approximately \$6.97 per share, which corresponds to the initial conversion price of the 2026 Notes, and an initial cap price of approximately \$8.42 per share.
-The strike and cap prices are subject to certain adjustments.
-The 2026 Capped Calls are intended to offset some or all of the potential dilution to Helix common shares caused by any conversion of the 2026 Notes up to the cap price.
+The 2026 Capped Calls are intended to offset some or all of the potential dilution to Helix common shares or increases to the economic cost caused by any conversion of the 2026 Notes up to the cap price.
 The 2026 Capped Calls can be settled in either net shares or cash at our option in components commencing December 15, 2025 and ending February 12, 2026, which could be extended under certain circumstances.

-The 2026 Capped Calls are subject to either adjustment or termination upon the occurrence of specified extraordinary events affecting Helix, including a merger, tender offer, nationalization, insolvency or delisting.
+The 2026 Capped Calls strike and cap prices are subject to adjustment and the 2026 Capped Calls are subject to termination upon the occurrence of specified extraordinary events affecting Helix, including a merger, tender offer, nationalization, insolvency or delisting.
 In addition, certain events may result in a termination of the 2026 Capped Calls, including changes in law, insolvency filings and hedging disruptions.
-The 2026 Capped Calls are recorded at their aggregate cost of \$10.6 million as a reduction to common stock in the shareholders' equity section of our consolidated balance sheets are not recognized as either asset or liability at fair value.
+The 2026 Capped Calls were initially recorded at their aggregate cost of \$10.6 million as a reduction to "Common stock" in the shareholders' equity section of our consolidated balance sheets.